tilebox/berlin-aerospace-hackathon/README.md

   <a href="https://github.com/tilebox/examples"><b>Code Examples</b></a>
 </p>

-## Free business tier capacity for participants during the hackathon!
+## Free starter tier capacity for participants during the hackathon!

-Tilebox is happy to provide free business tier capacity for hackathon participants during the hackathon.
-This will allow you to access our full suite of APIs and datasets without any usage limits.
-Simply ping us on our [Discord](https://tilebox.com/discord) and we'll get you set up.
+Tilebox is happy to provide free starter tier capacity for hackathon participants during the hackathon.
+This will allow you to access our full suite of APIs and datasets.
+Simply ping us in person or on our [Discord](https://tilebox.com/discord) and we'll get you set up.
 We're looking forward to seeing what you build!

 ## Challenge Overview